feathersjs-ecosystem/feathers-vuex/src/service-module/notes.md

 The biggest change in Feathers-Vuex 2.0 is that it has been refactored with TypeScript!
 (It's mostly ES6, still)

 Your project does NOT require to be written in TypeScript.
-The `dist` is now set to compile to ES6.
+The `dist` is compiled to ES6.

 ## Trying it out